 If she survived.

 Kaya saw the inn in the distance, with Nira and Amellisan loading the wagon and preparing to leave.
 Jaymes and Leila were outside, preparing the horses for their departure.
-They had the horses hooked up to a wagon to pull it now… It looked less conspicuous if the could once again manage to pass themselves off as traders.
+They had the horses hooked up to a wagon to pull it now… It looked less conspicuous if they could once again manage to pass themselves off as traders.
 If the need arose, they could unhook the horses quickly and flee quicker than the wagon could manage, but camouflage would serve them better than speed to begin.

 Stopping at the back of the wagon, Kaya lifted the sack with the last of the supplies into the carriage, sliding the supplies in before dropping the rope off her arm and slinging it over the edge of the wagon.
 Kaya glanced over, catching the sight of Ariadna by the horses.
 The goddess fed apples to them one by one as she stroked the sides of their faces, whispering words too quiet for anyone to hear, and it made Kaya smile.
 Even in these trying times, Ariadna remained the kindest and most caring soul she could imagine.
 She had been through an unbelievable suffering that would break most, and yet she still had it in her to care about all things, from her worshipers to every animal of the land.